mraflyhudaa/blog-assignment/README.md

 ### env

 1. find `.env_example` file and rename it to `.env.local` or `.env`
-2. edit `.env` file to add your access token for GoREST API
+2. edit `.env` or `.env.local` file to add your access token for GoREST API
 3. you can find your access token [here](https://gorest.co.in/consumer/login) and then login with your account

 Finally, start the development server by running: